skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 18th of Last Summer {.date}

 Enoch begins the day by finishing work on the Book of Norvus.
-With the aid of the books on load from the Archives, he is able to make short work of the final two chapters:
+With the aid of the books on load from the archives, he is able to make short work of the final two chapters:

 <div class="document">